 Maps

-As many small roads don’t appear on either of these maps, your best bets if you want to get off the beaten track are to ask a local person (preferably someone with a vehicle who is more likely to know the roads), get information from cyclist blogs, or spend hours poring over Google Earth.
+Your best bets if you want to get off the beaten track are to use the MTC maps, ask a local person (preferably someone with a vehicle who is more likely to know the roads), get information from cyclist blogs, or spend hours poring over Google Earth.

 Weather

-April to October is the dry season in the Peruvian Andes and the best time to cycle there, although it can be cold.
-January and February are the wettest months when high routes are particularly likely to be closed by snows.
+May to September is generally the dry season in the Peruvian Andes and the best time to cycle there.
+February and March are the wettest months when high routes are particularly likely to be closed by mud or snow.
 The onset of the rainy season is accompanied by frequent afternoon thunder and hail storms.
 Though the Peruvian Andes are not known for being exceptionally windy like regions further south, the weather can still be unpredictable so be prepared for bad conditions at any time of year.

 Road Conditions

 The most memorable features of mountain roads in Peru are the long climbs and descents on beautiful sweeping zigzags.
-The gradients in Peru are rarely steep, presumably because if they were the ancient buses and trucks would never make it up them.
-As ever, unpaved conditions are a mixed bag – some good surfaces, some shocking.
+The gradients on larger roads in Peru are rarely steep, however many of the climbs are HUGE.
+Sticking to the main routes is far easier then heading out onto small dirt roads however.
+On these the gradients are often steep, and the climbs can be even bigger.
+Unpaved conditions are a mixed bag – often there are good surfaces, sometimes they are shocking.

 Although we have very little experience on busy or paved routes in Peru we have heard from numerous cyclists that the drivers are amongst the worst on the continent.
 Another reason to avoid the tarmac and head out on the quieter roads.